-Person A also alleged that Beckwith gave her an unwanted kiss following an all-day drinking session which started with a boozy 10am bus trip to the Le Manoir aux Quat'Saisons restaurant and ended with lawyers necking jagerbombs in a karaoke booth.
+Person A also alleged that Beckwith gave her an unwanted kiss following an all-day drinking session which started with a boozy 10am bus trip to the Le Manoir aux Quat'Saisons restaurant.
+Beckwith told the tribunal that he had been drinking pina coladas that day.
+The event continued in London with lawyers necking jagerbombs in a karaoke booth into the early hours.
 Another partner warned Beckwith to be "careful" after he was spotted holding hands with Person A and was seen to be "inseparable" from her at the bar.
 Beckwith denied kissing her, and the tribunal said it was unproven.

 The tribunal heard how Person A had reported the incident to the firm, but that she was unhappy with the final written warning meted out to Beckwith.
 She said she felt her experience "hadn't been taken seriously" and that the sanction against Beckwith "wasn't proportionate or serious enough".
 She escalated the matter by writing to senior partner Edward Braham, and then by reporting it to the SRA.